Skip to contents

 If it is an attack:

-• enter the attacking player and either the attack combination code (if you are scouting with combo codes) or tempo
+• enter the attacking player and either the attack combination code (if you are scouting with combination codes) or tempo

 • optionally (but recommended) enter the number of blockers on the attack